coraxcorvidae/SharpDX.XInput-StandAlone/README.md

 ````
 ## Acknowledgments

-SharpDX was originally developed by the [SharkDX Team](http://sharpdx.org/).
+SharpDX.XInput was originally developed by the [Alexandre Mutel](https://github.com/sharpdx/SharpDX) as part of [SharpDX](http://sharpdx.org/).